renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/golang.md

 # Go

 ## Features
-Trivy supports two types of Go scanning, Go Modules and binaries built by Go.
+Vul supports two types of Go scanning, Go Modules and binaries built by Go.

 The following scanners are supported.